markhpc/hsbench/README.md

     	Run modes in order.
 See NOTES for more info (default "cxipgdx") -n int
-    	Maximum number of objects <-1 for unlimited> (default -1) -op string
+    	Maximum number of objects <-1 for unlimited> (default -1) -o string
+    	Write CSV output to this file
+  -op string
     	Prefix for objects
   -r string